The Huntington is committed to making its collections, buildings, programs, and services accessible for all visitors.

 NOTE: Special Assistance Vehicle services are not available due to COVID-19 restricted occupancy and sanitation protocols.

-For visitors with mobility impairments, The Huntington runs a Special Assistance Vehicle (SAV) at no charge.
+For visitors who require a physical accommodation, The Huntington runs a Special Assistance Vehicle (SAV) at no charge.
 This shuttle makes stops approximately every 30 minutes at the following locations: The Library Exhibition Hall; the front of the Rose Hills Foundation Conservatory; the Chinese Garden; south entrance of the Japanese Garden; and the restrooms at the Lily Ponds.
 Look for the SAV signs at these locations.
 Please note the shuttle cannot accommodate strollers, and there is no service in the rain or on free days.

 Families, teachers, and other service providers that support youth and adults on the Autism spectrum can prepare for a visit to The Huntington with a social narrative.
 This guide includes images and descriptions of what to expect on a visit to The Huntington, and is ideal for visitors on the Autism spectrum and those who benefit from having clear expectations.
 Social Narrative Guide